Discrete time crystal enabled by Stark many-body localization

-Now we investigate the robustness of the beating timescale by considering non-perfect $J_{z}$ , for example, $J_{z}=\frac{\pi-0.05}{2N}$.
-For a $\pi$-pair of quasi-eigenstates of $U_{F}^{0}$ combined by ``good initial states'', although there is no other $\pi$-pairs of quasi-eigenstates of $U_{F}^{0}$ with $\delta \varepsilon_{F}=0 \,\, \rm{or} \,\, \pi$, as long as only one $\pi$-pair of quasi-eigenstates has the more closer quasi-eigenenergy with $\vert \pm \rangle$ than all other quasi-eigenstates, the dominant-subleading $\pi$-pair pattern still exists and there is also a dominant beating timescale, see Fig. \ref{fig:state0}(d).
+Now we investigate the robustness of beating timescale by considering non-perfect $J_{z}$, for example, $J_{z}=\frac{\pi-0.05}{2N}$.
+For a $\pi$-pair of quasi-eigenstates of $U_{F}^{0}$ combined by ``good initial states'', although there is no other $\pi$-pairs of quasi-eigenstates of $U_{F}^{0}$ with $\delta \varepsilon_{F}=0 \,\, \rm{or} \,\, \pi$, as long as only one $\pi$-pair of quasi-eigenstates has closer quasi-eigenenergy with $\vert \pm \rangle$ than all other quasi-eigenstates, the dominant-subleading $\pi$-pair pattern still exists and there is a dominant beating timescale, see Fig. \ref{fig:state0}(d).

 We can use a more general state-averaged observable, the state-averaged fidelity, to describe the dynamics of the many-body Floquet system.
-The quasi-eigenenergy corrections due to the first-order perturbation to all ``good initial states'' are the same, in the case considered here, $T_{b} \approx \frac{\pi}{\epsilon \sin(\frac{N-1}{2}W)}$ (see the Supplemental Material for details), so the dominant beating timescale still exists, see Fig. \ref{fig:state6-and-average}(d).
+The quasi-eigenenergy corrections due to the first-order perturbation to all ``good initial states'' are the same, in the case considered here, $T_{b} \approx \frac{\pi}{\epsilon \sin(\frac{N-1}{2}W)}$.
+Although there is another beating timescale for ``bad initial states'', the dominant beating timescale for state-averaged quantities is determined by ``good initial states'', see Fig. \ref{fig:state6-and-average}(d) (see the SM for analytical analysis \cite{Note1}).
 Additionally, there is no scaling relation between $T_{b}$ and the system size $N$.
-It needs to be emphasized that the classification of ``good initial state'' and ``bad initial state'' is for the beating timescale $T_{b}$, all the initial product states show a robust subharmonic response $T_{s}=2$ and support spontaneously discrete time translational symmetry breaking.
+Note that the classification of ``good initial state'' and ``bad initial state'' is only for the beating timescale $T_{b}$, all initial states show a robust subharmonic response $T_{s}=2$ breaking discrete time translational symmetry.